krishaamer/green-filter-research/research/literature/college.md

 Taiwan has an aging population (Goh et al., 2023).

+-   Comparing university students’ education for sustainable development (ESD) in Taiwan (n=617) and Sweden (n=583) : Berglund et al. (2020).

+-   Sustainablity behaviour of Taiwanese University students; the COVID-19 pandemic also brought more attention on environmental topics Liu et al. (2023)

+-   Taiwanese college students and SDGs Ho et al. (2022).

 ### Sustainability in the Taiwanese Context {#sustainability-in-the-taiwanese-context}

 Musical garbage truck are a success story of the environmental progress in Taiwan (Helen Davidson and Chi Hui Lin, 2022).
 Indeed, they are a *user interface innovation* and the main way how people in Taiwan interact with sustainability issues.